BunsDev/iMO/README.md

  the only guy  in the city that has it...I run it myself like quarterback

 options."
-Synthetics are cash-settled.
-There are 2 contracts
-(MArenate, double sized MOulinette), and there's 2 types of
+Synthetics are cash-settled, with 2 types of payable
 `dues`: for synthetic `long` or `short` (think of these as *Itchy
 and Scratchy*); `credit` and `debit` are one force moving in
 opposite directions ([*CatDog*](https://x.com/QuidMint/status/1786703126470222054)), "you're burnin' up, I'm coolin'